ThaminduDilshan/Sinhala-Lyrics-Corpus/README.md

 11. `lyric`: lyric (each line seperated by a `\n` character)

 > Some of the above fields may empty in the json file due to different html formats in the website.

+### Note
+Data is scraped from the https://sinhalasongbook.com/ site for educational purposes.